 Are Black Lentils Healthy?

 They are considered very healthy and nutritious.
 This is because they are packed with nutrients such as protein and fiber and have low-fat content.
 These aspects make them an excellent meat substitute.
-However, talk to a professional before using it as a meat substitute.
+However, talk to a professional before using it as a meat substitute, because you’ll need to include various plant proteins in your diet to get all of the essential amino acids.

 Additionally, they are also healthy because they have high amounts of folate, potassium, magnesium, and other nutrients, as we shall see later in this discussion.
 Quite often, individuals compare black lentils with black beans.
 You might have seen the numerous questions online about which is more effective.